US Nuclear Power Policy

 In January 2013 the DOE announced a new waste strategy based on the Blue Ribbon report, including setting up a new organisation to manage the siting, development and operation of the future waste stores, to be established with "an appropriate balance between independence... and the need for oversight by Congress and the executive branch".
 It may take the form of a federal government corporation or an independent government agency.
 It envisaged a 'pilot interim store' being operation in 2021, with a priority on taking used nuclear fuel from current shut down power plant sites.
 By 2025 a larger 'full-scale interim store' would open, and by 2048 an underground disposal facility should be in place to permanently store and dispose of the material.
 The mandate for the new organisation would exclude reprocessing of used fuel.

 At the end of June 2013 a bipartisan bill was introduced into Congress to establish a new Nuclear Waste Administration, headed by a single administrator and overseen by a five-member board, which would take over responsibility from DOE for waste management.
-The bill also "establishes a new Working Capital Fund in the Treasury, into which the fees collected from [nuclear utility ratepayers] (currently about $765 million per year) would be deposited.
+The Nuclear Waste Administration Act 2013 (S.1240) would also establish "a new Working Capital Fund in the Treasury, into which the fees collected from [nuclear utility ratepayers] (currently about $765 million per year) would be deposited.
 These funds will be available to the Administration without further appropriation.
 Fees already collected (about $28.2 billion as of January 2013) remain in the Nuclear Waste Fund, where they will continue to be subject to appropriation."
 The federal government would be responsible for paying for management of defence waste.
+The bill apparently did not pass.

 State and local government